leedrake5/Russia-Ukraine/README.md

 # Russia-Ukraine War

 Using data from [Oryx's site](https://www.oryxspioenkop.com/2022/02/attack-on-europe-documenting-equipment.html), I've put together a quick tracker to visualize equipment losses since [Russia's February 24th invasion of Ukraine](https://en.wikipedia.org/wiki/Russo-Ukrainian_War).
+This is only equipment that is independently verified, as noted by Oryx:

+> This list only includes destroyed vehicles and equipment of which photo or videographic evidence is available.
+Therefore, the amount of equipment destroyed is significantly higher than recorded here.
+Small arms, munitions, civilian vehicles, trailers and derelict equipment (including aircraft) are not included in this list.
+All possible effort has gone into discerning the status of equipment between captured or abandoned.
+Many of the entries listed as 'abandoned' will likely end up captured or destroyed.
+Similarly, some of the captured equipment might be destroyed if it can't be recovered.
+ATGMs and MANPADS are included in the list but not included in the ultimate count.
+The Soviet flag is used when the equipment in question was produced prior to 1991.

-Data is drawn from [this public google sheet](https://docs.google.com/spreadsheets/d/1bngHbR0YPS7XH1oSA1VxoL4R34z60SJcR3NxguZM9GI/edit?usp=sharing)
+Data is drawn from [this public google sheet](https://docs.google.com/spreadsheets/d/1bngHbR0YPS7XH1oSA1VxoL4R34z60SJcR3NxguZM9GI/edit?usp=sharing) which is updated based on the last update for each day.
+As such it is a lagging indicator, dependent not just on when equipment is lost, but when it is discovered and documented.

 ## Total Equipment Losses
 ![alt text](https://raw.githubusercontent.com/leedrake5/Russia-Ukraine/master/Plots/current_total.jpg)